Tqqn/Tqqn/README.md

 I'm a passionate Java Spigot Developer based in Austria.
 Welcome to my GitHub profile!

-Currently Linux System Administrator/Developer at DDG (DusDavidGames) (Volunteer)
+Currently Linux System Administrator/Developer at DDG (DusDavidGames) (Freelancer)

 🌱 I'm currently building my portfolio with new stuff, see some of my recent repos!